 - You can not leave your dogs alone for more than 7 hours at a time

 - Mousekeeping is only available when you are present in your room.
 When you are out of the room, you must place the Pluto “Do Not Disturb” sign on the door.

 - Dogs must always be on a leash in public areas.

-- Dogs are also not allowed on the furniture in public areas.
+- Dogs can not be on the furniture in public areas.

-- Only licensed service animals are allowed in food areas, by the pool, public lounges, fitness center and other Guest areas.
+- Only licensed service animals can be in food areas, by the pool, public lounges, fitness center and other Guest areas.

 - Only licensed service animals are allowed on Disney transportation with the exception of Magical Express and the new Minnie Van Service.
 Dogs traveling on these modes of Disney transportation must be in a crate for the duration of the ride.